pizza3/react-wiki-preview/README.md

 Type: `[ string , { word: string, title: string}]`

-Provide a array of string's for which a preview would be needed, If a word doesn't exist as a wiki article or the title of the article itself is different for those cases you can mention it like this `{ word: "your word"; title: "wiki article title" }` instead of provind a `string`.
+Provide a array of string's for which a preview would be needed, If a word doesn't exist as a wiki article or the title of the article itself is different for those cases you can mention it like this `{ word: "your word"; title: "wiki article title" }` instead of providing a `string`.

 Example
 ```js